mudit-verma/PSE/README.md

 GPOS tables are a gift!

 ## Next Release Goals
- - Add support for glyphs such as '/' and ';'
+ - Add glyphs such as '/' and ';'
  - Further adjust kerning
  - Adjust default font size to match 12pt Times New Roman size
  - Validate font(partially at the very least)

 ## Validation Checklist
- - Integral Coordinates
+ - Adjust Non-Integral Coordinates to Integral Coordinates
- - Add extrema points
+ - Add Extrema Points
- - Fix overlap
+ - Remove Overlap